- After School

 Unfortunately, the prospects for 2015 looked grim.
 Sadly, due to extreme financial challenges at home, it seemed impossible for Simbulele to go to High School.
 Fortunately, her English teacher, Mr Jacob Funyura, took Simbulele under his wing and made it his mission to find a solution.

-Rogz Academy then decided that to carry on supporting Simbulele and enable her to finish her Grade 9 year.
+Rogz Academy then decided to carry on supporting Simbulele.
 We cover all her school fees and extra mural activities, as well as pocket money.
-Currently Simbulele is in 1st position in Grade 9 for English Home Language as well as being a TOP ACHIEVER.
-She achieved the 5th position in her grade!
+Currently Simbulele is in 8th position in Grade 11 as a TOP 10 ACHIEVER.

 15. Arts & Culture